bazbt3/bazbt3.github.io/Theadventure.md

 ---

-[@tewha]: @mlv “I thought that was a human leg!” is possibly the best out of context ever. / @bazbt3
+**tewha**: @mlv “I thought that was a human leg!” is possibly the best out of context ever. / @bazbt3

 -- [2015-11-04T19:27:27Z](https://alpha.app.net/tewha/post/65880881)